julien-jacob/wplingua/README.md

 The wpLingua language switcher is fully customisable.
 You can display the language switcher in three ways:

-✓ Automatic insertion via predefined positions
+✓ Automatic insertion via predefined positions<br>

-✓ Using a shortcode to display it wherever you like
+✓ Using a shortcode to display it wherever you like<br>

-✓ Insertion in the navigation menu using the design defined by the theme
+✓ Insertion in the navigation menu using the design defined by the theme<br>

 You can also control the appearance of the language switcher using:

-✓ Switcher styles (dropdown, inline, block...)
+✓ Switcher styles (dropdown, inline, block...)<br>

-✓ Predefined themes (light, dark, chameleon, etc.)
+✓ Predefined themes (light, dark, chameleon, etc.)<br>

-✓ Configurable language names (translated name, original name, language ID, etc.)
+✓ Configurable language names (translated name, original name, language ID, etc.)<br>

-✓ Flag shapes (round, rectangle, wavy)
+✓ Flag shapes (round, rectangle, wavy)<br>

-✓ Language-based flag choices or import your own flag images
+✓ Language-based flag choices or import your own flag images<br>

-✓ Adding custom CSS in a dedicated insert
+✓ Adding custom CSS in a dedicated insert<br>

 With all these customization options, there's no way your website's language switcher will look like any other!